Larouex/OpcuaSmartKitchenEmulation/README.md

 #### ring-frquency.json
-The Ring Frequency file is used to define a set of telemtry frequencies that represent seconds and minutes.
-These definitions can then be assigned to telemetry variable that is being emulated and will publish based on the value.
-You can define these values and number of them anyway that meets your needs.
+The Ring Frequency file is used to define a set of telemetry frequencies that represent seconds and minutes.
+These definitions can then be assigned to telemetry variables that are emulated and will publish based on the value.
+You can define these values and number that meets your needs.

 ````json
 {